lsst-it/ittn-024/index.rst

-Places to treat the document
+Areas of interest
 ----------------------------------------

-The places covered in this document are as follows:

 - Calibration Hill
 - Villa Pachon
 - Generator Main

-This document details the connections for both copper and fiber optic floors.
+This document explains briefly the various connections used, both copper and fiber for the various areas located in Cerro Pachon.

-To repost, all fiber optic connections come form floor 2 in the computer room on rack A7.
-In this rack, all optical headers are concentrated to connect different points of the calibration hill and the villa patch.
+As a reminder, all fiber optic connections are born inside the second floor of the computer room, specifically in rack A7.
+In this rack, all-optical headers are concentrated and connect to different areas of the calibration hill and villa pachon.

 Calibration Hill
 =================

-In the calibration hill, we find the following projects.
+The calibration hill is composed of the following areas:

 - Auxtel
 - Weather Tower